WDSM: History

-In the early 1940s, WDSM was powered at only 100 watts and broadcast on 1200 kilocycles.
+In the early 1940s, WDSM was a 100-watt station and broadcast on 1200 kHz.
 The studios were in the Board of Trade Building in Superior.
 Robert Ridder purchased WDSM in 1948, and became its president.

 WDSM switched network affiliations with WEBC (560 AM) in 1955.
 WEBC became the Mutual affiliate and WDSM began carrying NBC Radio programming and news.
 This was a direct result of WDSM's commitment to television and its founding of WDSM-TV on March 1, 1954, as an NBC affiliate (now KDLH-TV).

 WDSM stayed with NBC Radio until the early 1990s.
 The station aired a country format during the 1980s, and then sports radio during the 1990s.
 Around 2000, WDSM switched to a talk radio format.
 It carried The Rush Limbaugh Show in middays as the cornerstone of its talk programming.

-On February 7, 2022, WDSM changed their format from talk to sports, branded as "710 The Game".
+On February 7, 2022, WDSM changed its format from talk to sports, branded as "710 The Game".